 Common Causes of Wrecks Between Motorcycles & Other Vehicles

-- Reckless driving – Other vehicles violate a motorcycle rider's right-of-way in more than 2/3 of motorcycle accidents.
+- Reckless driving.
+Other vehicles violate a motorcycle rider's right-of-way in more than 2/3 of motorcycle accidents.
 Failing to give bikers the space they need could be considered reckless driving in Kansas and Missouri.

 - Intersections.
 More than 70% of accidents between motorcycles and other drivers occur at intersections, often because drivers fail to see bikers or because they don’t respect their right to be there.

 Determining Motorcycle Accident Liability

 Determining liability for a motorcycle accident can be complex, especially if multiple parties are involved.
 Many of the same factors used to prove that a car wreck was not your fault will be used in your motorcycle case to prove the other driver is liable for your injuries.
-In Missouri and Kansas, you will need to prove the other driver owed you a duty of care; the other driver breached the standard of care; the other driver's negligence directly led to your injuries; and you (the motorcyclist) suffered harm as a result.
-Even if the motorcyclist was somewhat responsible for the wreck, he or she may still be able to recover for damages suffered in the wreck.
-If the wreck happened in Kansas, however, the other driver must be 51% or more at-fault for the wreck for the motorcyclist to recover.
-In Missouri, however, the motorcyclist can still recover even if he or she were more at-fault than the other driver.
-In both cases, the damages are decreased by the amount a jury determines that you were at-fault for the wreck.
+In Missouri and Kansas, you will need to prove the other driver owed you a duty of care; the other driver breached the standard of care; the other driver's negligence directly led to your injuries, and their actions caused you harm.